Diego Abatantuono: Biography and career

 His first successful recurrent role, co-written with Giorgio Porcaro, was that of a poorly cultivated immigrant from southern Italy in Milan ("Terrunciello"), who used to speak a very personal form of slang.
 The first real starring role is obtained at the insistence of prize-winner actress Monica Vitti, who wanted him in Il tango della gelosia.
 The success he obtained with this role convinced Carlo Vanzina to produce Eccezzziunale... veramente, for which Abatantuono had written the screenplay.
 In this film, he plays three different roles as a fan of Italy's three main football teams: A.C.
 Milan, Internazionale, and Juventus.
 His performance became iconic and the film turned out to be a cult film in Italy.
 Twenty years after, he reprised all three roles for the 2006 sequel Eccezzziunale...veramente - Capitolo secondo... me, which featured cameos from then-current Milan players Paolo Maldini, Massimo Ambrosini, Alessandro Costacurta, Dida, Andriy Shevchenko, and Gennaro Gattuso in the 2005–06 UEFA Champions League.

 In the mid-1980s he abandoned the character who had given him success, and for some time he devoted himself to theatrical performances.
 But it was Pupi Avati who led him into the turning point, having understood his potential as an actor, even a dramatic one.
 Avati will include him in the diptych Christmas Present (1986).
 For his performance in this film, Abatantuono won a Nastro d'Argento for Best supporting Actor.
 The film had a sequel, Christmas Rematch.

-In Luigi Comencini's A Boy from Calabria (1987), he played a poor farmer who wishes his eldest son will graduate from school to get out of his miserable condition, and does not understand the boy's passion for running.
+In Luigi Comencini's A Boy from Calabria (1987), he plays a poor farmer who wishes his eldest son will graduate from school to get out of his miserable condition, and does not understand the boy's passion for running.
 After this role, Abatantuono founded his own production company, Colorado Film, thanks to which he reaffirmed himself as one of the most interesting actors of the new Italian cinema, with Giuseppe Bertolucci's I cammelli (1988) and Gabriele Salvatores' film cycle, which consecrated him definitively: Marrakech Express (1989), Turné (1990), the Oscar-winning Mediterraneo (1991), Puerto Escondido (1992), Nirvana (1997), Amnèsia (2002), I'm Not Scared (2003), Happy Family (2010) and Volare (2019).

 Abatantuono is also a popular figure of Italian television shows.
 He is well known to be a long-time A.C.
 Milan fan.

+In 2025, his film Life Goes This Way will open the 20th Rome Film Festival on 15 October 2025.